 There have been some studies to investigate anecdotal evidence of bleeding episodes being increased by HIV drugs in the protease inhibitor class.
 It’s not clear why this is the case but it’s important that doctors treating haemophiliacs with HIV are aware of it.

 If you’re living with both conditions, you may feel a range of emotions.
-Many people in the APPG report describe feeling angry and let down and say that their family life has suffered.
-The government has recently announced that a full statutory inquiry will take place within the Cabinet Office.
+Many people in the APPG report describe feeling angry, let down and that their family life has suffered.
+Find out more about the current inquiry.

 There is support available, although the way it’s managed has recently changed.